 - Ask for a narrative report.
 One way to get the information you need for your long term disability forms is through a narrative report.
 While you are with your doctor, ask them to dictate a narrative report.
 Together, you can address the questions listed on the form.

 - Find a new doctor.
-You can also opt for a finding a new doctor.
+You can also opt for finding a new doctor.
 While perhaps inconvenient, your long term disability insurance benefits may be on the line.
 Finding a doctor who will provide the medical information insurance adjusters need can help you with your benefits in the long run.